BioJulia/WaveletMatrices.jl/README.md

     query>

 As you notice, the session reports the number of occurrences of the pattern and the elapsed time to search.
-If you append ';' at the end of a query, the program use the `Base.search` function to search the query:
+If you append ';' at the end of a query, the program uses the `Base.search` function to search the query:

     query> ACGTTG;
     'ACGTTG' occurs 875 times (76236 μs).